 When we first started out, I did!
-I became very busy very quickly, though, so for the sake of my family, we rented an office that serves as our workshop and hired a couple of ladies to help with sewing and shipping.
+I became very busy very quickly, though, so for the sake of my family, we rented an office that served as our workshop and hired a few ladies to help with sewing and shipping.
 While I design all of our handmade veils, I only actually make a few of them now.
-The rest are made by our seamstress, Debbi, and several other great ladies - Dana, Trish, Rose, Amelia, Heidi, Teresa, and Cecilia, all of whom help support their families with their veil-making income.
-It took a while to find someone who could meet my quality expectations for the sewn-in combs, but Laurie came around and she took over that aspect, making it possible for me to have even more time for my husband and children.
+The rest are made by our seamstresses, Debbi, Teresa and Mary Grace, and several other great ladies, all of whom help support their families with their veil-making income.
+It took a while to find someone who could meet my quality expectations for the sewn-in combs, but Laurie came around and she took over that aspect.

 NEW: Watch a behind-the-scenes video!

 Keep your veil dust-free by storing it in a small plastic bag, or purchase our snag-free pull-string Satin Chapel Veil Carrying Bags.
 These are the updated version of the satin bags, which are now larger at 6" by 9" and feature reinforced seams for improved durability.